 - Luxury vehicle: These vehicles come at a price, and those around you know it.
 If you have worked hard for your money and want to show off your accomplishments, what better way to do that than in a luxury car?

 Some people simply love driving.
 They tend to choose cars based on how much fun they will be to drive, rather than how utilitarian they may be.
 If you fall into this category, you may be most interested in buying one of the following car types:

 - Sports car: With their low center of gravity, these vehicles really hug the curves.
 They are exciting and powerful and are ideal for those who love driving and have no need for backseat passenger room.

 - Muscle car: Muscle cars are making a comeback.
 Detroit has recently released a host of new muscle cars for 2014.
 If you want to sit behind the wheel of a powerful performance machine, this might be the best vehicle for you.

 Now that you have answered the question, “What kind of car should I buy?” it is time to make a list of the vehicles within that class that visually appeal to you and then take them for a test drive.

 Remember, salespeople will not want you to leave the showroom without making a purchase, and they may try to make a hard sale.
 Do not fall into the trap of buying the first car you test drive.
 Make sure that you check out all the vehicles on your list before making a decision.
 The salesperson will be just as happy to make a deal with you if and when you return.

-After you've purchased that new car, insurance coverage will come into play.
+After you've purchased that new car, auto insurance will come into play.
 If you finance the purchase of your vehicle, your lender will typically require you to carry collision and comprehensive on the vehicle for the life of the loan.
 Your state also has liability insurance requirements that you will need to meet before you hit the road.
-When you're ready to learn more about auto coverage options and requirements, Trusted Choice®agents can help.
+When you're ready to learn more about auto coverage options and requirements, independent agents can help.